christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 **[Operational Specification]**

-Compose a precise prompt that specifies which aspects of your territory you want to crystallize into form.
-This prompt becomes your encoded intention, directing the system's denoising process toward specific regions of its learned space.
-Run the generation three times with identical prompts.
+Compose a precise Prompt that specifies which aspects of your territory you want to crystallize into form.
+This Prompt becomes your encoded intention, directing the system's denoising process toward specific regions of its learned space.
+Run the generation three times with identical Prompts.
 Observe whether the outputs stabilize around consistent patterns or diverge.
 This divergence reveals information about how your territory operates—what remains stable under identical constraints, and what varies stochastically.

 **[Guided Experimentation with First Documentation Checkpoint]**

 Execute the protocol.
 Generate three times.
 Now document what you observed.

-**[Log Initiation Command]**
+**[Log Command]**
-**Initiate Log: Manifestation Coherence Baseline**
+**Log Command: Manifestation Coherence Baseline**

-**[System Interface Conversation Prompt - Captures all Seven Elements]** "Manifestation Documentation activated.
+**[System Query - Captures all Seven Elements]** "Manifestation Documentation activated.
 Territory Baseline established.
 I will now guide systematic capture of your session's learning.

 Element 1 is archived—your environment, date, and time.